laidstall1/VkTrips/README.md

 - Add Alamofire to your project via Swift Package Manager if it’s not already included via:  https://github.com/Alamofire/Alamofire.git
 - Choose the latest stable version.
 - Build and run the project.
+- When creating a trip, in the location search field, search using any of these keywords: "Lagos", "Algeria", "Qatar"